jotisukheja/Customer_Churn_Prediction_Ann/README.md

 # Customer Churn Classification (ANN)

-This project presents a production-ready Customer Churn Prediction system built using an Artificial Neural Network (ANN) implemented in TensorFlow/Keras and deployed through Streamlit.
+This project presents a production-ready Customer Churn Prediction system built using an Artificial Neural Network (ANN) implemented in TensorFlow and deployed through Streamlit.

 The system predicts the probability of customer attrition based on demographic, financial, and engagement-related features.
-It includes end-to-end model development, preprocessing pipelines, serialized artifacts, and a fully interactive web application suitable for real-world deployment scenarios.
+It includes end-to-end model development, preprocessing pipelines, serialized artifacts, and a fully interactive web application.

 ##  Live Demo
 [Churn Classifier](https://customerchurnpredictionann-4.streamlit.app/)